-- The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
+- 1. The school records attendance in clock hours and gives appropriate attendance credit for all hours attended.
 The school does not add or deduct attendance hours as a penalty.
 Attendance is calculated using a computerized timeclock.
 This device may consist of an app that can be used on your phone, a biometric scanner in the school, or similar device.
-To ensure proper clock hours are credited, full-time students are required to clock in/out when they arrive at school, when they leave for lunch, when they return from lunch, and when they leave at the end of the day.
-Part-time students are required to clock in/out when they arrive at school and when they leave at the end of the day. - The school is open Monday through Friday from 8:30 AM to 4:00 PM for 5-day schedule students, Monday through Wednesday from 8:30 AM to 7:30 PM for 3- day schedule students, and Monday through Thursday from 4:00 PM to 9:00 PM for night schedule students. - 3.
+To ensure proper clock hours are credited, full-time students are required to clock in/out when they arrive at school, when they leave at the end of the day.
+Part-time students are required to clock in/out when they arrive at school and when they leave at the end of the day. - 2.
+The school is open Monday through Friday from 8:30 AM to 4:00 PM for 5-day schedule students, Monday through Wednesday from 8:30 AM to 7:30 PM for 3- day schedule students, and Monday through Thursday from 4:00 PM to 9:00 PM for night schedule students. - 3.
 All courses require continuous attendance. - 4.
 The prescribed attendance schedule must be maintained each week.
 Alternate schedules are available to those students who qualify.